The consistency strength of determinacy when all sets are universally Baire: Introduction

 \section{Introduction}

 A central theme in inner model theory is the deep connection between determinacy principles and inner models with large cardinals.
 One hierarchy of determinacy principles is given by imposing additional structural properties on a model of the Axiom of Determinacy ($\AD$).
-Examples of such structural properties are ``$\theta_0 < \Theta$'', ``all sets of reals are Suslin'', ``$\Theta$ is regular'', or the Largest Suslin Axiom, see for example \cite{St09, St, Sa15, SaTr}.
+Examples of such structural properties are ``$\theta_0 < \Theta$'', ``all sets of reals are Suslin'', ``$\Theta$ is regular'', or the Largest Suslin Axiom, see for example \cite{St09, St_ADR, Sa15, SaTr}.
 Woodin used his famous derived model construction to show that if there is a cardinal $\lambda$ that is a limit of Woodin cardinals and a limit of ${<}\lambda$-strong cardinals, then there is a model of $\text{``}\AD^+ + \text{ all sets of reals are Suslin''},$ see \cite{St09}.
-Steel showed that this is optimal \cite{St}.
+Approximations to the converse were proved by Woodin, and the full converse was proved by Steel \cite{St_ADR}, using Woodin's work together with precursors of the translation procedures we use in this paper.
 By results of Martin and Woodin, see \cite[Theorems 9.1 and 9.2]{St09}, assuming $\AD$, the statement ``all sets of reals are Suslin'' is equivalent to the Axiom of Determinacy for games on reals ($\AD_\bR$).

 Being universally Baire as defined by Feng, Magidor and Woodin \cite{FMW92} is a non-trivial strengthening of being Suslin.
 Larson, Sargsyan and Wilson showed in \cite{LSW} via an extension of Woodin's derived model construction that if there is a cardinal $\lambda$ that is a limit of Woodin cardinals and a limit of strong cardinals, then there is a model of $\text{``}\AD +$ all sets of reals are universally Baire''.
 One challenge in their argument is that no model of the form $L(\Pot(\bR))$ is a model of $\text{``}\AD + $ all sets of reals are universally Baire''.
+So the resulting model of determinacy needs to have non-trivial structure above $\Pot(\bR)$.
 Sargsyan conjectured that a cardinal $\lambda$ that is a limit of Woodin cardinals and a limit of strong cardinals is the optimal hypothesis to construct a model of $\text{``}\AD + $ all sets of reals are universally Baire''.
 We prove here that this conjecture is true.
 More precisely, we extend Sargsyan's translation procedure from \cite{Sa17} to prove the following theorem.

 \begin{theorem} Suppose there is a proper class model of the theory ``$\AD +$ all sets of reals are universally Baire''.
 Then there is a transitive model $\cM$ of $\ZFC$ containing all ordinals such that $\cM$ has a cardinal $\lambda$ that is a limit of Woodin cardinals and a limit of strong cardinals. \end{theorem}